x0rzavi/x0rzavi-overlay/README.md

 Gentoo overlay for my absolutely necessary things :P

 # Note
-Since this is an unofficial repo, and as applicable to any unofficial repo, please verify ebuilds beforehand if you are paranoid
+Since this is an unofficial repo, as applicable to any unofficial repo, please verify ebuilds beforehand if you are paranoid

 ## Add repository